mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 **Disclosure Notice** When I became aware of this attack vector, I inventoried all services I use for vulnerability, with a 95% hit rate.
-I submitted vulnerability reports to each, and receiving responses ranging from lukewarm to "who cares?".
+I sent vulnerability reports to each, and received responses ranging from lukewarm to "who cares?"

-After deciding to write this article, I asked each service if they would mind publication of a "How to Own Your Employees' $service Accounts", and none were.

 # Mistrusting Email Addresses

-## Stop Conflating the Role of Email Addresses in Communication, Identification, and Authentication
+## Stop Confusing the Role of Email Addresses in Communication, Identification, and Authentication

-As part of some projects I have worked on, I've had to follow certain security procedures that include ensuring that all email communication for the project happen through an email account I am given on the domain specific to the project.
-Considering the sensitive nature of these projects, that's a reasonable requirement.
+Some projects I have worked on demand observing security procedures ensuring that all email communication for the project happen through a project-specific email account assigned to me on the domain specific to the project, under control of the project's operations.
+Considering the sensitive nature of these projects, that's reasonable.

+A problem arises when you work in many of these contexts and want to switch between them easily.
+Many online services demand that you set up entirely separate accounts for each email address, and for those, switching between them ranges from inconvenience to outright frustration.
-While many online services use patterns that make following these procedures much more difficult than necessary, most of the ones that make it easier also make a bad assumption about the role trust relationships with email addresses, that would open my account on their service to a very specific attacker.
+Some allow adding several accounts to the same account, but most of these make a bad assumption about the trust level their users have with individual email addresses, that opens their users' accounts to a specific kind of attack.

-This is more of an architectural flaw than any problem with a technical product or protocol.
+This attack is the result of an architectural flaw than any problem with a technical product or protocol.
 There's no CVE.

-I'm going to cover three ways in which email addresses are used in modern networked applications: Identification, Communication, and Authentication, and how conflating them can risk users' security.
+I'm going to cover three ways in which networked services use email
+addresses: Identification, Communication, and Authentication, and how conflating them can risk users' security.

 ### All Messages Have an Audience